TTU K-12 Student Handbook

 - 50% summative assessment average, including the final exam

 - (Designated summative assessments will be defined in the course syllabus.)

 - A passing course grade is 70 or higher.

-- Students who score below 70% for the course grade will be eligible to retake the final one time.
+- Students who score below 70% for the first final exam attempt will be eligible to retake the final one time.

 You may take a final exam once you have completed all course work, including checkpoints.
 Each assignment requires two business days for grading and processing; therefore, this time will factor into coursework completion.

 If you require a final course grade in order to meet a specific deadline, allow five days for the final grade to post after you complete the final exam.

 Proctorio, an online proctoring service, is built into all course final exams and CBEs.
 This service provides live-authentication and active monitoring of the test-taker's surroundings and entire desktop throughout the exam.
 To protect student privacy, the recordings are not saved on any central server and can only viewed by the course instructor and/or administrator.